What is it?

 - Blow dry the hair downwards to avoid any contact with the skin.

-If your rash does not resolve itself within a week of steroid ointments or if you continue to experience problems with these products, contact Dr. Lily at (703) 356-5111.
+If your rash does not resolve itself within a week of steroid ointments or if you continue to experience problems with these products, contact our office at (703) 356-5111.